-We expect to submit an IND for BDTX-189 in time to commence the Phase 1/2 trial for BDTX-189 in the first half of 2020.
-However, we may not be able to file the IND on the timelines we expect.
+We submitted an IND for BDTX-189 in November 2019 but we may not be able to file INDs for our other product candidates on the timelines we expect.
 For example, we may experience manufacturing delays or other delays with IND-enabling studies.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing further clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate clinical trials.
 Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
 These considerations also apply to new clinical trials we may submit as amendments to existing INDs or to a new IND.
 Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our trials may prevent us from completing our clinical trials or commercializing our products on a timely basis, if at all.